 Course Code CSE326

 Course Title Block Chain

 Type of Course PE

 LTP 300

 Credits 3

 Course Prerequisites This course has no prerequisite other than knowledge of probability and statistics, and programming skills.

-Course Objectives The objective of this course is to teach students the architecture of blockchain.
+Course Objectives The objective of this course is to teach students the architecture or blockchain.
 By taking this course, the students are expected to understand the basic algorithms, and be able to apply these techniques to financial service, supply chain.

 Course Outcome The learner will be able to-

-(CO) Understand the basic architecture of blockchain.
-Understand theory of bitcoin.
-Describe components of blockchain.
-Explain applications of blockchain in financial service, supply chain.
+(CO) 1.
+Understand the basic architecture of blockchain.

+2. Understand theory of bitcoin.

+3. Describe components of blockchain.

+4. Explain applications of blockchain in financial service, supply chain.

+-47